nguyenkevins/Doggy/README.md

 Gradle - Dependency Management

 ## License
-This pproject is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.

 ## Acknowledgments
 * David Nixon - Taught me CSS143, which contains content such as Data Structure and File IO.